-79 For Much Hadham, these are identified in diagram Plan 3 of the Management Plan.
+&lt;sup>77 For Much Hadham, these are identified in diagram Plan 3 of the Management Plan.
 Para 7.17 requires planning control of these important views, with district plan (2007) policy BH6 particularly relevant (since superseded by policy HA4 Conservation Area in the 2018 district plan).
 For Green Tye, the equivalent references are diagram Plan 2 and para 7.14

-80 With the exception of V6: Land at former Barn School looking west from Steep Jack Hill, which was added later
+$^{78}$ With the exceptions of V6: Land at former Barn School looking west from Steep Jack Hill, and V12 Sidehill Wood bridleway to Barn School field, which were added later